 - (1) The Lobbying Disclosure Fund is established as a special fund in the State Treasury. - (2) Money received from registration fees under subsection (a) shall be deposited in the fund.
 Money remaining in the fund established under former 65 Pa.C.S. § 1310(b) shall be transferred to the fund. - (3) Money deposited in the fund is appropriated to the department as a continuing appropriation for the exclusive purpose of carrying out this chapter. - (c) Computerized filing system.--The department shall implement a fully accessible system to accommodate the use of computerized filing.
-Each registrant shall elect on an annual basis whether the registrant will file all of the documents required by this chapter either electronically or on paper with the department.
+The department shall post all filings on its publicly accessible Internet website within seven days of receipt of the filing.